top of page

 Family Life:

-Visitors to elf communities are often bewildered about the apparent lack of family life.
-In truth, elves love their families as much as humans or dwarves do; they simply do not feel the need to spend all their time with their relatives.
-After all, in a life that lasts hundreds of years, there’s plenty of time for family and other interests as well.
+Visitors to elven communities are often puzzled by the apparent absence of family life as they might expect it in other cultures.
+In truth, elves love their families just as deeply as humans or dwarves do; however, they do not feel the need to spend all their time in constant proximity to their relatives.
+With lifespans that span centuries, elves have ample time to nurture family bonds, but they also value pursuing other interests and connections throughout their long lives.

 Religion: